MKMikeGao/RCNet/README.md

 # 'RCNet'(Refine-CornerNet)
-This is Object detection project.
+This is object detection project.
 Contact: [mikegao0415@gmail.com](mailto:mikegao0415@gmail.com).
 Any questions or discussions are welcomed!

 ## Abstract